jwang11/runc_code_analysis/runc运行容器-bootstrap部分.md

 	// a container.
 	InitArgs []string

++	// Linux用户检查点/恢复项目( Linux Checkpoint/Restore In Userspace，CRIU)
-	// CriuPath is the path to the criu binary used for checkpoint and restore of
++	// CriuPath is the path to the criu binary used for checkpoint and restore of
-	// containers.
++	// containers.
-	CriuPath string
++	CriuPath string

 	// New{u,g}idmapPath is the path to the binaries used for mapping with
 	// rootless containers.